dmaray/House-Pricing-/README.md

 ## Documents:
 The documents are the following:
-  * housing.csv: Contains the dataset for this project
+  * housing.csv: Contains the dataset for the project
   * AMS 325 - Project Proposal.pdf: Outlines the context of the project
   * AMS325Project (35).ipynb: Contains the code for the project
   * AMS 325 Final Report (3) (2). pdf: